-LAW 73 - COMMUNICATION, BEHAVIOUR, TEMPO AND DECEPTION
+LAW 73 - COMMUNICATION, TEMPO AND DECEPTION

-A. Proper Forms of Communication between Partners
+A. Appropriate Communication between Partners

-- 1. Communication between partners during the auction and play shall be effected only by means of calls and plays, except as specifically authorized by these laws. - 2.
-Calls and plays shall be made without emphasis, mannerism or inflection, and without intentional haste or hesitation (but see Law 73D3).
+- 1. Communication between partners during the auction and play shall be effected only by means of calls and plays, except as specifically authorized by these laws. - Calls and plays should be made without undue emphasis, mannerism or inflection, and without undue hesitation or haste.
+But Regulating Authorities may require mandatory pauses, as on the first round of the auction, or after a skip-bid warning, or on the first trick.

-B. Prohibited Forms of Communication between Partners
+B. Inappropriate Communication between Partners